-If you are facing a foreclosure, the Chapter 13 bankruptcy process can permanently stop foreclosure proceedings and save your home.
-Chapter 13 is a powerful legal process that when executed correctly (and assuming that you qualify to file) will always work and will stop a foreclosure even if your mortgage lender has repeatedly denied you a loan modification and refuses to work with you to modify or restructure your loan.
-In fact, as long as your filing is done properly by an experienced bankruptcy lawyer, your lender has no say in the matter.
-The foreclosure sale will be stopped regardless of whether your lender desires to work with you.
-What is more, if you have a second mortgage or home equity loan, under appropriate circumstances the lien can be eliminated.
-Our experienced lawyers will help you stop foreclosure San Diego and keep your valuable financial investment that you have worked so hard to achieve and maintain.
+If you are facing a foreclosure, the Chapter 13 bankruptcy process allows you to bring your loan current and save your home.
+This assumes that you qualify for Chapter 13 relief.
+If you qualify, you can stop a foreclosure even if your mortgage lender has repeatedly denied you a loan modification and refuses to work with you to modify or restructure your loan.
+Chapter 13 is your federal right.
+It doesn’t matter if your lender refuses to work with you.
+The bankruptcy court will force your lender to let you get current over a 3-5 year repayment plan period.
+As long as your filing is done properly by an experienced bankruptcy lawyer, your lender will have no say in the matter and you will keep your home provided you make your Chapter 13 plan payments.
+The foreclosure sale will be avoided regardless of whether your lender desires to work with you.
+What is more, if you have a second mortgage or home equity loan, under appropriate circumstances a foreclosure attorney can permanently eliminate the lien encumbering your property.
+Our experienced foreclosure lawyer will help you stop foreclosure San Diego and keep your valuable financial investment that you have worked so hard to achieve and maintain.

 The Chapter 13 process offers a unique legal remedy called lien stripping.
 Through the lien stripping process, if the balance owed on your 1st position mortgage loan exceeds the value of your property, then you may be able to eliminate a 2nd mortgage or home equity loan that encumbers your home.
 There are other technical rules that apply to the lienstripping process that your lawyer will need to discuss in order to determine whether the remedy is available in your situation.